Th1nhNg0/railbound_cp/README.md

   - `initially_open`: `true` if gate starts open, `false` if closed
 - **ACTIVATIONS**: Activation trigger positions as tuples `(row, col, gate_id)`
   - When a train enters an activation cell, all gates with matching `gate_id` toggle
+- **DSWITCHES**: Dynamic switch positions as tuples `(row, col, dswitch_id)`
+  - `dswitch_id`: Integer identifier linking DSWITCHes to activations
+  - When a train triggers an activation with matching `dswitch_id`, all linked DSWITCHes toggle their routing
+  - DSWITCHes must be pre-placed via `INIT_POS`
+  - All DSWITCHes start in normal (non-swapped) state

 ### Track Pieces